ridercz/OSBS/CODE_OF_CONDUCT.md

-# OSBS
-OpenSCAD Build System

-## Contributor Code of Conduct
+# Contributor Code of Conduct

 This project adheres to No Code of Conduct.
 We are all adults.
 We accept anyone's contributions.
 Nothing else matters.